-The ECB’s breach reporting mechanism (BRM) – also referred to as the ECB’s whistleblowing platform – provides a channel for reporting suspected breaches of relevant European Union law by supervised entities, competent authorities or the ECB itself.
-The ECB encourages any individual, acting in good faith and with reasonable grounds to believe that breaches of relevant EU law have occurred, to report such breaches via the breach reporting/whistleblowing mechanism.
+As part of the ECB’s breach reporting/whistleblowing mechanism, the whistleblowing platform provides a means to report suspected breaches of relevant European Union law by a supervised bank, national supervisor or the ECB itself.
+The ECB encourages any individual, acting in good faith and with reasonable grounds to believe that a breach of relevant EU law has occurred, to submit a report via the whistleblowing platform.

-Within the scope of the breach reporting/whistleblowing mechanism, relevant EU law does not cover any matters related to supervisory tasks that are not conferred on the ECB, such as anti-money laundering and counter-terrorism financing activities, consumer protection or the supervision of payment services.
+The whistleblowing platform does not cover any matters related to supervisory tasks that are not conferred on the ECB (such as anti-money laundering and combatting the financing of terrorism, consumer protection or the supervision of payment services).
 If you would like to report a breach related to one of these issues, please contact the relevant authority in your Member State.
-For legal reasons, the ECB is not allowed to collect personal data related to these matters and will not forward them to any other authority.
-The ECB will delete personal data at the end of the applicable retention period indicated in the privacy statement.

-Misuse of the breach reporting/whistleblowing mechanism may constitute a criminal offence in one or more EU Member States.
-Therefore, if a report is not submitted in good faith, the ECB may start criminal proceedings in a Member State in order to protect the reputation and rights of all parties involved.
+Misuse of the whistleblowing platform may constitute a criminal offence in one or more EU Member States.
+Therefore, if a report is not submitted in good faith the ECB may open criminal proceedings in a Member State to protect the reputation and rights of all parties involved.

 Any report of a breach of relevant EU law that is made in good faith will be treated as a protected report.
-If you would like to report a breach, please use the secure external whistleblowing platform and answer the questions, providing as much detail as possible.
+If you would like to report a breach, please use the secure whistleblowing platform and answer the questions in as much detail as possible.

 The ECB strongly recommends submitting any relevant documents in support of your allegations.
-If a report contains unsubstantiated allegations and the ECB cannot obtain further information from you, the ECB may decide not to take any follow-up measures to protect the individuals alleged to have committed a breach.
+If a report contains unsubstantiated allegations the ECB may decide not to take any follow-up measures.

-Be informed that you may report a breach without revealing your identity.
+You may report a breach without revealing your identity.
 All reports are handled confidentially in compliance with EU data protection law.
-The ECB ensures that the personal data of individuals who report suspected breaches and individuals alleged to have committed a breach are protected appropriately.
-See the privacy statement for further information on the data protection standards that are applied.
+The ECB ensures that the personal data of individuals who report a suspected breach, and individuals alleged to have committed a breach, are suitably protected.
+See the related privacy statement for further information on the data protection standards that are applied.